engineerriddick/Cipher-Steganographic-Image/README.md

 - **Support for JPG and PNG**: Compatible with widely used image formats.
 - **Simple Concept**: Provides a basic approach for beginners to grasp the fundamentals of steganography.
 - **Extendable**: Serves as an idea for more advanced implementations.
+- **Note**: However, you should always keep in mind that the number of bytes will change.

 ---